firebolt1124/siamese-mask-rcnn/README.md

 ## Training

 To train siamese mask r-cnn on MS COCO simply follow the instructions in the [training.ipynb](training.ipynb) notebook.
-To train without issues, make sure the argument *auto_download* is set to *True*.
+To train without issues, make sure the argument *auto_download* is set to *True* in the *coco_load* function.
 This will download the train2017 and val2017 folders for you.

 Our models are trained on the coco 2017 training set, of which we remove the last 3000 images for validation.